superxslam/SuperOdom/readme.md

   <img src="./doc/uncertainty.gif" alt="Alignment Risk Prediction" width="800"/>
 </p>

 > 🔥 6 DOF degeneracy uncertainty detection.
+We support visualization in both RVIZ and Rerun.

 ## 📦 3.
 Installation
 > Highly recommend to check our docker files to run our code with step 4 and step 5.